MoncefDj/AI-DS-Masters/1st semester/Data exploration and visualization/notes/notes.md

 - Classes have a strong negative correlation with FFMC, RH, DC, and FWI.
 This implies that as these fire danger variables increase, the fire classes tend to decrease.

 ![s_hm](s_hm.png)

-## Ethical Considerations

-- As with any correlation analysis, it's important to note that correlation does not imply causation, and further analysis and domain knowledge are necessary to draw definitive conclusions based on these correlations.